 Then, you'll need to knit and seam.
 Make it for yourself or as a quick knit gift.

-Here's easy cowl knitting pattern for circular needles.
+Here's an easy cowl knitting pattern for circular needles.
 The Cowl was a big hit at Vogue Knitting Live 2019 in NYC.
 By popular demand, the free knitting pattern has been made available to you.

-This knitted neck warmer is knit in the round using three strands to knit – one worsted weight and two fingering weight yarns.
-This gives you endless color possibilities!
-Our favorite kind of knit.
+This knitted neck warmer is knit in the round using 3 strands of yarn held together – 1 worsted weight and 2 fingering weight yarns.
+This creates an interesting marled yarn.
+Explore all the color possibilities!

 Here’s another easy cowl knitting pattern for beginners.
 Knit flat with straight knitting needles, it’s made with acrylic yarn in a worsted weight.
 What makes it so unique is the self-striping yarn it uses.

-And it’s so easy to do.
+It’s so easy to do, too.
 If you can knit, you can make this knitted cowl.
-The only other techniques you’ll need to know are how to Make 1 (M1) and how to slip knit pass (SKP).
+The only other techniques you’ll need beyond the knitting basics are how to Make 1 (M1) and how to slip knit pass (SKP).
 That’s it.